-Sixth Form students may also be given positions of responsibility, including the role of School Prefect.
+Sixth Form students may also be given positions of responsibility, including the role of School Prefect and Head of School.
 They play a significant role in helping with duties, leading assemblies and pupil voice, events, charity fundraising and promoting the school's values and ethos.
 Prefects will also be attached to a tutor group and will act as a positive role model for the younger pupils, as well as actively promoting and modelling positive behaviours.
-Students may also be awarded positions of responsibility such as Academic or Pastoral Mentor or House Captains within their Houses.
-Some students will be elected captains of sports teams and be given responsibilities in co-curricular activities.
-Others may become members of the School Council or other school committees (as will pupils from the lower school).
-Year 11 pupils may also be given the responsibility of House Prefect.
+Students may also be awarded positions of responsibility such as Academic or Pastoral Mentor.